AkaruiYami/doodsai/README.md

 - [X] Contain Doods
 - [ ] Wider Range environment outside of window
 - [ ] Camera
+- [ ] Render only entities that are near camera
 - [ ] Contain entities in future builds, ie rocks and stuff.